-AUTOMATED VOTE COUNTING SYSTEM

-means an automated system that records and counts votes and processes and stores election results.
+Amd Bylaw 3694 Apr 9/18 ASSENT VOTING means voting in accordance with Part 4 - Assent Voting, of the Local Government Act .
+AUTOMATED VOTE COUNTING SYSTEM means an automated system that records and counts votes and processes and stores election results.
 The system is housed in two components, the upper half being the vote tabulator and the lower half being the ballot box.

-AUXILIARY BALLOT BOX BIN

-means a separate compartment in the ballot box for ballots that have been marked by electors, but not counted by the vote tabulator.

-BALLOT

-means a ballot card which may be a composite ballot for two or more elections to be voted for, including all choices available to the electors and containing spaces in which the electors mark their votes.
+AUXILIARY BALLOT BOX BIN means a separate ballot box for ballots that have been marked by electors, but not counted by the vote tabulator.
+BALLOT means a ballot card which may be a composite ballot for two or more elections to be voted for, including all choices available to the electors and containing spaces in which the electors mark their votes.
+BALLOT ACCOUNT means an account of ballots prepared in accordance with Section 141 of the Local Government Act .
+BALLOT BOX means the container for ballots that have been marked by electors.

-BALLOT ACCOUNT

-means an account of ballots prepared in accordance with Section 131 of the Local Government Act.

-BALLOT BOX

-means the container for ballots that have been marked by electors.

-CHIEF ELECTION OFFICER

-means the election official appointed under Section 41 of the Local Government Act to conduct the election.
+CHIEF ELECTION OFFICER means the election official appointed under Section 58 of the Local Government Act to conduct the election.